 If your room Is small or you Just want to add more playfulness and dynamic choose asymmetrical balance.
 It’s a bit more creative and harder do achieve compared to classical symmetry.
-Here are my step by step instructions:

 - First You need to visually break the interior into two parts.